dngu7/honeycode/README.md

 Julia sample snippet from the content generation network.
 This code was taken from a sample of 10000 characters and uses temperature of 0.8.
 Lower temperature results in more likely characters appearing.
 The sample looks visually authentic, however does not compile due to 3 missing variables inside the for-loop block.
 There are also unintelligible English phrases in the comments such as "Code code is cruce"..

 ## Acknowledgment
-TRN code was adapted from https://github.com/lrjconan/GRAN.
+Treegen code was adapted from https://github.com/lrjconan/GRAN.
 This work has been supported by Cybersecurity CRC.

 ## Reference us
 Please cite the referenced paper above if this work has helped you in anyway.